xyugroup/developer.chrome.com/site/en/blog/fugu-showcase/index.md

 layout: 'layouts/blog-post.njk'
 title: Project Fugu API showcase
 subhead: >
-  The Project Fugu API Showcase is a collection of apps that make use of APIs that were conceived in the context of Project Fugu.
+  The Project Fugu API Showcase is a collection of apps that use APIs that were conceived in the context of Project Fugu.
 authors:
   - thomassteiner
 date: 2022-04-25
-# updated: 2022-04-21
+updated: 2022-04-28
 hero: image/8WbTDNrhLsU0El80frMBGE4eMCD3/8FZcBmFowbDKWxpkOytx.jpg
 alt: Blowfish swarm swimming in the ocean.
 tags: